Tuesday 18 June 2019

 but one of them was seen and shot dead.
 The other five, all wounded, got away under cover of darkness.

-While these killings were taking place, soldiers searched the village for any people who had evaded the initial roundup and killed them where they were found.
+While these killings were taking place, soldiers searched the village for any people who had evaded the initial roundup.
+They killed them where they were found.
 One invalid man was burned to death in his bed and a baby was baked to death in the local boulangerie’s ovens.
 Other people were killed and their bodies thrown down a well.

 that arrived during the killings, was emptied of passengers who, after several terrifying minutes, were let go in peace.

-After killing all the villagers they could find, the soldiers set the whole village on fire and early the next day, laden with anything of value stolen from the houses, they left.
+After killing all the villagers they could find, the soldiers set the whole village ablaze and, early the next day, laden with anything of value stolen from the houses, they left.

 Oradour-sur-Glane stands preserved as it was on June 10 1944, a silent memorial to the deaths of 642 children, women and men.